+c.
+Shall, prior to accepting that corrective action has been effective, perform an on-site verification audit and at a later date perform a second on-site unannounced audit.

+Guidance 7.4.13.1.c

+The first on-site verification audit happens prior to the CAB accepting the client's corrective action.
+If the CAB verifies that the client has successfully addressed the reason for suspension, the CAB will action 7.4.17.

+After the reinstatement of the certificate the CAB undertakes an on-site surveillance audit.
+The unannounced on-site surveillance audit can replace the annual surveillance audit, and the client can be notified of the 6-month window it will take place within, but the CAB provides no notice of the actual date.

+- 7.4.13.2 If the client identifies and reports an issue of mislabelling or non-conforming product (as in 7.4.9.b and 7.4.9.c), the certificate shall not be suspended subject to the client having followed the non-conforming product procedure in the CoC Standard. - a.
+The CAB shall verify the effectiveness of these corrective actions within 30 days of first notification about the issue.

+Guidance 7.4.13.2.a
-- Shall, prior to accepting that corrective action has been effective, perform an on-site verification audit and at a later date perform a second on-site unannounced audit. - 7.4.10.2 If the client identifies and reports an issue of mislabelling or non-conforming product (as in 7.4.9.b and 7.4.9.c), the certificate shall not be suspended subject to the client having followed the non-conforming product procedure in the CoC Standard. - a.
-The CAB shall verify the effectiveness of these corrective actions within 30 days of first notification about the issue. - 7.4.10.3 If any relevant clauses on non-conforming product in the CoC Standard have not been followed, or the corrective actions are not determined to be effective, the CAB shall suspend the certificate and follow 7.4.11 onwards. - 7.4.11 If a CoC certificate is suspended, the CAB shall, on the date of suspension: - a.
-Inform the MSC of any potential impacts of the suspension on relevant chains of custody of which it is aware. - b.
-Inform the certificate holder of the suspension and instruct them: - i.
-Not to sell any products as certified from the date of suspension. - ii.
-To advise all sites of the suspension (if relevant). - To advise existing and potential customers in writing of the suspension within 4 days of the CAB's instruction to do so.

-- A. Final consumers purchasing certified products do not need to be notified. - iv.
+The corrective actions are effective when the identified causes for occurrence of non-conforming product have been addressed satisfactorily by implementing measures to prevent their re-occurrence following the non-conforming product procedure in the CoC Standard.

+- 7.4.13.3 If any relevant requirements on non-conforming product in the CoC Standard have not been followed, or the corrective actions are not determined to be effective, the CAB shall suspend the certificate and follow 7.4.15 onwards. - 7.4.14 Where the CAB finds cause for suspension against 7.4.9.j, the CAB shall set the period of suspension for a minimum of 3 months or until the client is in compliance with the specific requirements on forced and child labour in the CoC Standard, whichever period is longer.

+- 7.4.15 If a CoC certificate is suspended, the CAB shall, on the date of suspension: - a.
+Inform the MSC of any potential impacts of the suspension on relevant Chains of Custody of which it is aware. - b.
+Inform the client of the suspension and instruct them: - Not to sell any products as certified from the date of suspension. - ii.
+To advise all sites of the suspension (if relevant). - To advise existing and potential customers in writing of the suspension within 4 days of the CAB's instruction to do so. - A. Final consumers purchasing certified products do not need to be notified. - iv.
 To keep records of advice to customers. - v.
 Not to make any claims of certification from the day of suspension.

-Guidance 7.4.11.b.v
+Guidance 7.4.15.b.v